 North Thailand boasts a large number of national parks.
 These are protected areas open for visitors.
 There are waterfalls and large forested areas that are protected.
 They are well worth visiting.

 A national park in Thailand is defined as an area that contains natural resources of ecological importance or unique beauty, or flora and fauna of special concern.
 Currently, there are 127 national parks (including 22 marine national parks.

 The parks are administrated by the National Park, Wildlife and Plant Conservation Department (DNP), of the Ministry of Natural Resources and Environment (MONRE).
-The department was newly created in 2002, and took over the parks from the Royal Forest Department of the Ministry of Agriculture.
+The department was newly created in 2002 and took over the parks from the Royal Forest Department of the Ministry of Agriculture.

 Well-known parks in North Thailand are Doi Inthanon National Park, Huay Nam Dang National Park and Chaeson National Park.

 The wildlife sanctuary receives most visitors during the summer or the “dry season”.
-Some sections of the sanctuary are not open to the public without permission.
+Some sections of the refuge are not open to the public without permission.
 The Conservation Division in Bangkok and the chief of Huai Kha Khaeng are responsible for granting permission to those who wish to visit prohibited areas.